 The United Nations Global Compact's principles are reflected in our Company policies, standards and guidance, which all flow from the GardaWorld Code.
-Our Code, our Human Rights policy, the Supplier Code and our Whistleblowing policy can be found on our Company's internal business management system accessible by all staff and by third parties via our website.
-We maintain our website to ensure transparency in our compliance approach and to make it easy for third parties to access our complaints procedure.
-Communications continue to be carried out regularly with all personnel, from those in our Head Office to locally engaged personnel, to ensure they are familiar with these documents and that through this written media and familiarity that we embed a culture of continual improvement across our organisation.
+Our Code, our Human Rights policy, our Code of Ethics at the GardaWorld Group level, the Supplier Code and our Whistleblowing Policy can be found on our Company's Business Management System accessible by all staff and by third parties via our website.
+Senior Management communicate regularly with all personnel, ranging from those in our Head Office to our locally engaged personnel in country, to ensure they are familiar with these documents and that we embed a culture of continual improvement across our organisation.

-Below we provide evidence from our relevant policies on how we apply the UNGC's principles in our work; on how these have been mainstreamed into corporate functions and business units; and on the sustainability efforts and performance of the company in the last 12 months including implementation of our Action Plan in our 2019/2020 Communication on Progress.
+Below we provide evidence on how we apply the UNGC's principles in our work; on how these have been mainstreamed into corporate functions and business units; and on the sustainability efforts and performance of the company in the last twelve months including implementation of our Action Plan in our 2020/2021 Communication on Progress.

-These commitments are expressed and incorporated into our Compliance and Operational Excellence Framework to ensure one coherent message is delivered throughout our business; in addition to being monitored through our Oversight Board function (which meets not less than twice a year), and supported by our Business and Human Rights Working Group (which meets not less than four times a year).
+These commitments are incorporated into our Compliance and Operational Excellence Framework to ensure one coherent message is delivered throughout our business; in addition to being monitored through our Oversight Board function (which meets not less than twice a year), and supported by our Business and Human Rights Working Group (which meets not less than four times a year).